vaibhavsinghdresden/concept_exploration_LLM_shinny/README.md

 The system supports exploration and verification of **both types**, giving users full control over how they interrogate the conceptual structure of the data.

 The second goal is to utilize the generated data to create various semantic maps using different algorithms, such as randomized algorithms, and conduct a comparative study.
-This part of the project will be handled by my colleague, [Prathamesh Rane](https://github.com/prathameshrane08) [Repo will be shared soon]
+This part of the project is being handled by my colleague, [Prathamesh Rane](https://github.com/prathameshrane08) [Repo will be shared soon]

 ### 1.2.
 Methodology